morrownr/USB-WiFi/home/USB_WiFi_Adapters_that_are_supported_with_Linux_in-kernel_drivers.md

 ## USB WiFi adapters that are supported with Linux `in-kernel` drivers

 USB WiFi adapters that are supported with `in-kernel` drivers are plug-and-play with most desktop distros.
-Additional work may be required for server distros as the maintainers of server distros seem to think that there is an ethernet cable anywhere in the world a user may choose to locate a server.
+Additional work may be required for server distros as the maintainers of server distros seem to think that there are ethernet cables everywhere a user may choose to locate a server.
 Linux `in-kernel` drivers are preferable over `out-of-kernel` drivers for most users and use cases as problems with locating, installing and maintaining drivers are dramatically reduced allowing for a better experience.

 -----